-Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.
+Edge Hill University manages and maintains nearly 2,500 single study bedrooms in halls of residence which are divided into seven areas on campus.

-Offering exceptional value for money, our range of accommodation offers a secure and supportive living environment, with the University voted the safest in the North West (Complete University Guide 2016).
+Voted best student accommodation in the UK and Ireland and best value for money (National Student Housing Awards 2018), our range of accommodation offers a secure and supportive living environment on the safest campus in the North West (Complete University Guide 2017).

 Follow the links below to view our guides to each distinct area of halls of residence and discover the choice of living environments available to suit a range of budgets.

-There are currently thirteen fully-adapted rooms, however demand may exceed the number of rooms available.
+There are thirteen fully-adapted rooms on campus, however demand may exceed the number of rooms available.

 If you wish to discuss your requirements for an adapted room, or if you have any care support needs owing to a physical or sensory impairment, you should contact our Inclusion Team on 01695 584190 to discuss your specific requirements in confidence.
 Early contact with the Inclusion Team is recommended.

 Please note, the University continually strives to enhance the services and facilities available to students.
 In doing so, there may be some building work in the vicinity of halls of residence.
 The University will ensure that disruption to students is kept to a minimum while any such building work is completed.

 All rooms are furnished with a bed, wardrobe, desk and chair and you can personalise your space with posters, photos and other items.

 You will need to bring your own towels and bed linen (including a duvet and pillow), as well as crockery, cutlery, glassware and cooking utensils.
 If you are allocated a room in Forest Court, Main Halls or Back Halls only, you will also need to bring pots and pans.